kunori-kiku/cloudflare-worker-text-holder/README.md

 1. Login to your CloudFlare Dashboard
 2. Click `Storage & Databases - KV - Create`, and insert a preferred name
-3. Click `Workers and Pages` back to your created worker
+3. Click `Workers and Pages` back to your created worker, click `Settings - Bindings`
+4. Click `Add`, then add an entry named `KV`, pointing to the KV you just created

 ## Endpoints